TeyKey1/site/source/docs/svelte/Cache.md

 If you want to cache a node in a Svelte app, you need to have an access to Konva node and use `node.cache()` function.

-To get access to a node you can use the `handle` prop.
+To get access to a node you can use the component instance's `handle` property.
 See [Konva Node](/docs/svelte/Konva_Node.html) for more information.

 **Instruction: try to drag whole stage.
 Then try again with cached group.**